Prospective business owners register their businesses in at least two, and possibly three ways. They

 particularly if more than one person will own the business.
 (The

 information on this site does not replace legal advice provided by an

-entity form you choose will affect the taxes you must pay and when and how you report them, so you may want to check with an accountant as well.
+entity form affects the taxes paid and when and how they are reported, so you may want to check with an accountant as well.

 Business names are registered with the Idaho Secretary of State's

 office before you begin conducting business activities.
 An